How to Use a Planner

 Weekly planning is more than organization.
 It is setting priorities and boundaries for yourself and your family.

-Step 1: Note any changes
+Step 1: Note any Changes

 I make any changes to the calendar, schedule, or priorities.
 Rather than running downstairs to make changes at 10 pm, I will set a reminder on my phone or send myself an email with the necessary information to deal with the next day.